fat-forensics/events/index.md

 *A more detailed outline of the tutorial is presented below.*

-> **Tutorial slides, hands-on resources and a link to a discussion board via which we will provide help during the hands-on exercises will be listed in the itemised schedule below in early September.
+> **Tutorial slides, hands-on resources and a link to a Slack workspace via which we will provide help during the hands-on exercises will be listed in the itemised schedule below in early September.
   A link to the tutorial recording will be posted here in early October.**